nnfunny/nnfunny/README.md

-My favorite quote: “The only constant is change.” - The Greek philosopher Heraclitus 🍀
+My favorite quote: “The only constant is change” - The Greek philosopher Heraclitus 🍀

 I'm Nam 🌻, and I am an avid programmer.